encephalon-glitch/OFGEM_Crawler/README.md

 Both scripts are Power Query M-code and can be loaded into Excel or Power BI via **Advanced Editor**.

-Two variables at the top of `OFGEM_crawler_LinkedIn.m` control the entire pipeline:
+Two variables at the top of `OFGEM_crawler.m` control the entire pipeline:

 ```
 CurrentWWW         → OFGEM page URL